Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Micro Generators: 900 – 2000 Watts

-Micro generators in the 900 to 2000 watt range are capable of powering a couple of small appliances or one large appliance.
+Micro generators in the 900 to 2000 running wattage range are capable of powering a couple of small appliances or one large appliance.
 This means that if you only want to use your generator to power a microwave, you’ll be using the majority output of your micro size generator.

 Depending on how low you go with your micro generator’s maximum output, powering a microwave while keeping the lights on might be too much to ask.
 On the other hand, if you only want to keep the lights on and the refrigerator cold during a blackout, a micro-inverter generator is more than capable.